-This overall quality objective is supported by a series of underlying quality management objectives, and our system of quality management (SoQM) must be designed and operated so that these objectives are achieved with reasonable assurance.
+As mentioned previously, to help PricewaterhouseCoopers AG put this strategy into effect, the PwC network has established the QMSE framework which introduces an overall quality objective for the assurance practice that is supported by a series of underlying quality management objectives.
+Our system of quality management (SoQM) must be designed and operated so that these objectives are achieved with reasonable assurance.
 The achievement of these objectives is supported by a quality management process established by our firm and assurance leadership, business process owners, and partners and staff.

-This involves the integrated use of assurance quality indicators to aim to predict quality issues, real-time assurance to aim to prevent quality issues, root cause analysis to learn from quality issues and a Recognition and Accountability Framework to reinforce quality behaviours, culture and actions.
+This involves the integrated use of assurance quality indicators to aim to predict quality issues, real-time assurance to aim to prevent quality issues, root cause analysis to learn from quality issues, and a Recognition and Accountability Framework to reinforce quality behaviours, culture and actions.